 - be present, don’t get lost in your mind

-- put yourself in the speakers shoes and try to see things form her/his perspective
+- put yourself in the speaker’s shoes and try to see things from her/his perspective

-- repeat back key points to ensure you understood properly
+- repeat back key points to ensure you understood them properly

 - remember you can only change your behavior not other